 Because of this, I did not understand the benefits of having my guitars setup and serviced by a luthier for most of my early years as a player.
 I also tended to believe that something must be flawed with my guitar if it needed anything other than new strings occasionally.
 As long as I could play it and nothing seemed wrong, I figured that all was well.

 A basic setup will include checking and setting the amount of bow in the neck, called relief, by adjusting the truss rod.
-Contrary to popular opinion, relief should be almost zero.
 If all else is as it should be (level fretboard and frets, etc.) there does not need to be much relief in the neck, and a properly setup guitar will not buzz with a nearly flat neck.
 The action (string height above the frets) will be checked and adjusted at the first and twelfth frets.
-This is accomplished by adjusting the nut and saddle.
-This dispels another common but incorrect idea that action is adjusted with the truss rod in the neck.
+This is accomplished by adjusting the nut slots and saddle height.
 The truss rod is for keeping the neck straight against the pull of the strings, not for adjusting action.
 As long as the frets are in good shape, setting neck relief and string action are the elements of a basic setup, along with the installation of a set of new strings.
 A check of the battery (if the guitar has one) and tightening of the tuner nuts and screws rounds out the basic service.

 A well-setup guitar will play well all the way up and down the neck, with no buzzing frets.
 It won’t require excessive hand pressure to play bar chords, and it will look and play up to it’s potential.
 It is a low-cost way to get the most out of any guitar as it currently exists.
 In part two of this article, I’ll discuss some more improvements that can be made to get even more tone from your instrument.